 Environmental risk: Environment protection management system was introduced at Klaipėdos Baldai AB in 1999 in accordance with ISO 14001 standard requirements.
-For modernization of manufacturing process, only up-to-date, patented and more environmentally friendly technology is acquired.
+For modernization of manufacturing process, only upto-date, patented and more environmentally friendly technology is acquired.
 Environment protection management system requires continuous and systematic monitoring of effectiveness of the system, assessment and forecasting of outcomes.
 For that purpose monitoring is carried out to observe changes over certain time (energy costs to furniture production ratio, energy resources costs per 1,000 m2 of manufactured products and etc.).
 Moreover, internal and external audits are carried out for the existing system.

-Staff risk: In 2007, a higher number of employees was made redundant.
-This was mostly caused by emigration of employees to work abroad and poor adaptability of newly hired employees to the requirements and objectives of the Company.
+Staff risk: In 2008, a lower number of employees was made redundant.
+This was mostly caused by effective staff motivation policy and good adaptability of newly hired employees to the requirements and objectives of the

+Company.
 The Company is focused on improving its labour productivity and simultaneously increasing the level of remuneration.